Cherenkov plasmons emission by primordial neutrinos: Calculation of the plasmon form factors

 Equation~(\ref{eq:Pi00semifin}) coincides with the result in Ref.~\cite[p.~74]{KapGal06}.
-Based on Eq.~(\ref{eq:Pi00semifin}), one typically considers the HTL approximation~\cite[pp.~119--121]{Bel04}.
-In HTL, one neglects both $|q^{\mu}|$ and $m$ with respect to the integration momentum $p$.
-However, following Ref.~\cite[p.~210]{Raf96}, we consider a more subtle approximation where $|q^{\mu}|\ll p$, with the fermion mass being kept.
+Then, following Ref.~\cite[p.~210]{Raf96}, we consider the approximation where $|k^\mu|\ll P$, with the fermion mass being kept.
 To regularize the notations, we take that a plasmon in on mass shell.
-Thus, $q^{\mu}=(\omega,\mathbf{k})$.
+Thus, $k^\mu=(\omega,\mathbf{K})$.
+Using this approximation and Eq.~(\ref{eq:PiLPi00}), we obtain the longitudinal form factor of a plasmon as